-Poststratification is limited to a set of respondent variables on which population estimates are available.
-Poststratification by age, gender, and race/ethnicity, is common because of the availability of population estimates of the sizes of those subpopulations from the Census the nonresponse-adjusted probability of selection weight $^{W{2i}}$ to an estimate of the civilian non-institutionalized population in the group provided by the Census Bureau.
+The 2015-2017 NSFG continued the practice of post-stratification adjustment to external population estimates by age, sex, and race and ethnicity.
+This was accomplished by adjusting the nonresponse-adjusted probability of selection weight W{2i} to an estimate of the civilian non-institutionalized population in the group provided by the Census Bureau.
 Since the target population continues to include military personnel living off base, the Census Bureau population projections included such personnel.
-For the 2011-2013 public use file, the Census Bureau provided the combined data for non-institutionalized population and military personnel living off base.
-Across age, sex, and race-ethnicity cells, a poststratification weight W{3i} was computed as the ratio of the combined Census and military counts to the sum of the nonresponse adjusted weight w{2i} in each cell.
-A preliminary final weight $w{4i} = w{3i} \times w{2i}$ was computed for each of the completed interview cases.
+For the 2015-2017 public-use file, the Census Bureau provided the combined data for non-institutionalized population and military personnel living off base.
+Across age, sex, and race-ethnicity cells, a post-stratification weight W{3i} was computed as the ratio of the combined Census and military counts to the sum of the nonresponse adjusted weight W{2i} in each cell.
+A preliminary final weight $W{4i} = W{3i} \times W{2i}$ was computed for each of the completed interview cases.